sitraka-/comic-fables/Introduction.md

 </section>
 <section data-background-color="#ff0000">
     <div class="quotes">
        ✓ A Conversational Coffee Machine: The communal office coffee machine begins to offer personalized drink recommendations based on the time of day and previous choices.
-Over time, it starts sharing quirky trivia or motivational quotes that align uncannily with employees’ current projects or moods, subtly influencing the office atmosphere and becoming a central piece in daily interactions.
+Over time, it starts sharing quirky trivia or motivational quotes that align uncannily with employees’ current projects or moods, subtly influencing the office atmosphere.
     </div>
   </section>
   <section data-background-color="#ff0000">